 But the changes are far from over.
 The invention of the mobile app has begun to change the way humans do nearly everything else, from shopping to traveling and more.
-Now, thanks to another disruptive technology called Uber, your mobile phone can summon you a private car service — or act as a punchcard for your new career as a driver.
+Now, thanks to ridesharing companies like Uber and Lyft, your mobile phone can summon you a private car service — or help you build a new career as a driver.

 Basically, Uber is an Internet-based company that connects drivers and riders for mutually beneficial ridesharing agreements.
 But unlike most taxi services, Uber allows its drivers to use their own cars and largely determine their own work schedules.

 But the experience is different on the customer end as well.
 Instead of standing on a street corner hailing a cab or Uber car, patrons use the Uber app on their mobile phones.
 Once they request a ride, Uber drivers in the area are notified so they can offer to provide the ride and earn some cash.
 Uber technology is simply the platform that brings these two pieces of the transaction together.

 Since Uber does nearly all of the heavy lifting, the result is an unnaturally seamless interaction between the customer and the driver.
 You call an Uber with your mobile phone, the guy or gal shows up, and you’re whisked away to your next location without any money changing hands.